-What Is The Opioid Epidemic?
+What Is the Opioid Epidemic?

-Overview of the Opioid Epidemic
+The Costs of the Opioid Epidemic

-The Opioid Epidemic began when doctors started to more frequently prescribe Opioid painkillers at the behest of pharmaceutical corporations who claimed that their products were not addictive.
+The Opioid Epidemic began when doctors started to frequently prescribe Opioid painkillers.
+Pharmaceutical corporations claimed that their products were not addictive and even bribed doctors to prescribe them.
 From 2006 to 2016, doctors in the United States issued over 200,000,000 Opioid prescriptions every year.
 The number of Opioid prescriptions fell slightly to 191,218,272 in 2017.
 Opioid painkillers which doctors commonly prescribe in the United States include OxyContin® and Percocet® (both manufactured with the Opioid Oxycodone), Vicodin®(manufactured with Hydrocodone), and Kadian® (manufactured with Morphine).

 The Opioid Epidemic and the Law